-But for a designer, for me it is all about the natural lighting in the rooms.
+But for as a designer, for me it is all about the natural lighting in the rooms.
 It is pretty easy to find out which direction your room is.
 Just take a compass, stand in the middle of the room and look to see which direction the main window comes in at and that is the direction in which the room is facing.

 South facing rooms are some of the best rooms to design and work with.
 There is plenty of natural light coming through south facing windows throughout the year.
 As we move into the winter months, light does get slightly darker but south facing still is lighter than north facing.
 These rooms can take darker colours and do not require a complex layered artificial lighting plan.